berlenzhang/power-outages-project/README.md

 |       6 |   2012 | Minnesota    | MN            | MRO           | East North Central |            -0.1 | normal             | severe weather     | thunderstorm            |              2550 |              nan |                68200 |          9.19 |       5787064 |       2.60681e+06 |              51598 |            48156 |          277627 |  5.38044e+06 |           2279 |           18.2 | 2012-06-19 04:30:00 | 2012-06-20 23:00:00  |
 |       7 |   2015 | Minnesota    | MN            | MRO           | East North Central |             1.2 | warm               | severe weather     | nan                     |              1740 |              250 |               250000 |         10.43 |       5970339 |       2.67353e+06 |              54431 |            49844 |          292023 |  5.48959e+06 |           2279 |           18.2 | 2015-07-18 02:00:00 | 2015-07-19 07:00:00  |

+**Univariate Data Analysis**

+To start our project, we wanted to better understand where and when power outages were likely to happen.
+This would get us an idea of what factors contribute to the occurrence of outages.

+To visualize when power outages take place most, we created the histogram below, which displays the frequency of outages in the dataset for each month:
+*IMBED `outages-per-month` HTML*

+To visualize where power outages take place most, we created the pie chart below, which displays the frequency of outages in the dataset for each climate region:
+*IMBED `climate-region-pie` HTML*

+**Bivariate Data Analysis**

+Since our eventual goal is to build a model that predicts the duration of power outages.
+We wanted to analyze what factors have a strong influence on outage duration.

+To observe the relationship between population and outage duration, we created a scatterplot between the `POPULATION` and `OUTAGE.DURATION` columns:
+*IMBED population-by-duration HTML*

+To observe how outage duration differs in different parts of the US, we created an interactive choropleth map that displays the average outage duration in each state:
+*IMBED mean-duration-map HTML*

+To observe which outage causes result in the longest outage times, we created a histogram that displays the average outage duration for each cause category:
+*IMBED duration-by-cause HTML*

 ---
 ## ASSESSMENT OF MISSNGNESS